Do you want to work in TV?

 Are you a whizz at admin and spreadsheets or love organising and have a great eye for detail?
 We would love to help you develop those skills into the role of Production Team Assistant.

-Applications for rad 2023 are now open.
-Closing date: Friday April 28th, 5pm.
+Applications for rad 2024 are now open.

 If you require support to complete the application process we're more happy to help, just email projectmanager@trcmedia.org